-If the visa is about to expire while in Thailand, students should notify the International Relations Office (IRO) at least two weeks before the expiry date to allow enough time to prepare the required documents and procure the authorized signatures.
+If the visa is about to expire while in Thailand, students should notify the Student Exchange Unit at least two weeks before the expiry date to allow enough time to prepare the required documents and procure the authorized signatures.
 The visa extension must be submitted in person at the Immigration Bureau.

 Ultimately, students are responsible for ensuring that they renew their visa before the expiration date.
 Overstaying a visa is a serious issue that will result in daily fines and possible deportation.
 This lapse will be stamped on the students’ passport and become part of their record at the Immigration Bureau.
 If the overstay exceeds 40 days, the student must leave the country.

 Required documents to extend a visa in the “overstay” status: